FAQ

 How much is admission?

-$15 + Supporter rate, for those who can afford to pay more and want to give extra support for this activity that they love.
+$15 and up – Supporter rate, for those who can afford to pay more and want to give extra support for this activity that they love

-Pay what you can.
-Everyone is always welcome regardless of their ability to pay.
+Or pay what you can – Everyone is always welcome regardless of their ability to pay.

 Why are there all these different rates?